 Item #2022-08-02 Action to consider forwarding recommendations for the creation of a White

 Rock Mixed-Use District to comply with the Comprehensive Plan.
-(Ordinance
+(Ordinance that the Town Council forward recommendations for the creation of a White Rock Mixed-Use District to comply with the Comprehensive Plan, to the Planning

 Committee Spon.)